 Coverdell Fellows commit to 300 hours of service and other requirements per year for two years (total 600 hours).
 Coverdell Fellows hold an internship that benefits an underserved community.
 This can generally be fulfilled by working 10 hours per week during each 15 week semester.
 Internships may be funded through Work Study, certain graduate assistantships, AmeriCorps, or other employment.

 Coverdell Fellows are expected to participate in one professional development event each semester, two service activities per year, Peace Corps Week activities, and outreach talks about Peace Corps.
 Additionally, Coverdell Fellows must submit hours of service and periodic evaluation reports.
 Renewal of the fellowship is contingent on progression to degree, fulfillment of service obligations, and active participation as a Fellow.
 Coverdell Fellows may go on “reserve” to complete a departmental internship or to take advantage of fellowships or opportunities which require a full-time commitment.
 Coverdell Fellows conducting research or study abroad are placed on reserve.

 Approximately 300 Returned Peace Corps Volunteers live in the Phoenix area, and 2,000+ live in Arizona.
 The Returned Peace Corps Volunteers of Phoenix meet bi-monthly, donate to Peace Corps projects worldwide, and welcome all Peace Corps Coverdell Fellows.
 ASU is a top recruiter school for Peace Corps.

 Our priority deadline is January 15 for a fall start.
 We accept applications up to March 1.
-Some academic units will have earlier start dates and these dates will take priority over the Coverdell Fellowships.
+Some academic programs will have earlier deadlines and these dates will take priority over the Coverdell Fellowships.